yairroorda/python_assignment_4/report.md

 _A short description of the hardware you run the simulation on (CPU, memory, operating system)._

 The system used to perform these tests is an HP Z-book, using Windows 11.
-The CPU is an Intel(R) Core(TM) i7-10750H CPU running at 2.60GHz Ghz.
+The CPU is an Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz.
 It has 16 GB of RAM.

 ## Spotting errors in C++
 ![img_1.png](img_1.png)